 Source: Y. Natalia Alfonso, Jonathon P. Leider, Beth Resnick, J. Mac McCullough, and David Bishai.
 US Public Health Neglected: Flat Or Declining Spending Left States Ill Equipped To Respond To COVID-19.
 Health Affairs (2021).

 “Even as reformed by the ACA, the US health care system is one of the least, or perhaps the least, efficient and fair among OECD nations.
 It is challenging to identify another system less equitable, or more wasteful and cumbersome, than the US health insurance system, even as reformed by the ACA.
 In this light, the best advice for those curious about the ACA’s insurance reforms may be: ‘never mind.’
 Still, those nations with robust roles for private health insurance may find some of the ACA’s new structures, such as the health insurance exchanges, consumer protections, and transparency requirements, to offer valuable ideas and experiences.
 These innovations will require rigorous evaluation, but they may suggest new approaches to protecting consumers and enabling ease and comparability of purchase.”

-Health Systems Facts is a project of the Real Reporting Foundation.
-We provide reliable statistics and other data from authoritative sources regarding health systems in the US and several other nations.
+World Health Systems Facts is a project of the Real Reporting Foundation.
+We provide reliable statistics and other data from authoritative sources regarding health systems and policies in the US and sixteen other nations.